Direct and Indirect Speech

 Key Concepts

-Direct speech is the exact reproduction
+Direct speech gives the exact words

 When the reporting verb is